cornershopcreative-archive/encore/cms/assets/plugins/pixelyoursite/readme.txt

 **Improved WooCommerce & Easy Digital Downloads Integration**

-* **Customize each event value:** You can include or exclude tax and shipping, you can use the product price, **a percent of the product price**, or a global value.
+* **Customise each event value:** You can include or exclude tax and shipping, you can use the product price, **a percent of the product price**, or a global value.
 Using the proper event value can improve your ads delivery and ROI.

 * Delay the WooCommerce & EDD ViewContent Event, so you don't spend your money on retargeting bouncing visitors.